 There are two key elements to this eyebrow trick that you need to get right: the shape of the pencil and the shade.
 For the past year or two, I've been using thicker brow pencils that have a sort of tear-shaped tip, like Benefit Goof Proof Brow Pencil ($24) and Nudestix Eyebrow Stylus ($24).
 And out of fear of re-creating the too-dark, too-thick Sharpie brows of my past, I was choosing shades like Dirty Blonde, Medium, and Light Brunette.
 There's nothing inherently wrong with this technique—the tear-shaped tip made the brows quick and easy to fill in, but the soft, lighter shade guaranteed that my brows never looked Crayola-crazy.
 But, according to Jared Bailey, I could do even better…

 Bailey advised me to choose a super-dark brown color—almost black—to match my base color.
 At first, this gave me horrible flashbacks to my brassy blond hair and caterpillar brows.
 But then Bailey suggested that I use a super-skinny pencil, like Benefit Precisely, My Brow Pencil ($24) in Shade 05 (I was using the brand's Goof Proof pencil in 02 or 03 before).
 By applying this dark color with an ultra-fine tip, you can create the look of realistic brow hairs where you need them, as opposed to simply shading over the whole brow.
-I'd actually tried a similar technique a couple times before, using a brow pencil from the UK brand, High Definition.
+I'd actually tried a similar technique a couple of times before, using a brow pencil from the UK brand, High Definition.
 This one-of-a-kind pencil is black as night and has a pointy tip that you manually sharpen, allowing you to flick strands of color onto the brows, one by one.
-(Check out the full story on that brow pencil here).